mixpanel/docs/pages/docs/tracking-best-practices/server-side-best-practices.md

 ```
 Notice that you need to set `$ip` outside of the $set dictionary.
 This action overwrites the geographic data on the profile with `distinct_id = 13793` with New York, NY.

-> **Note:** default geolocation tracking is based on IP addresses, which are meant to be approximations and **should not be considered fully accurate**, specially at the Region and City level.
+> **Note:** default geolocation tracking is based on IP addresses, which are meant to be approximations and **should not be considered fully accurate**, especially at the Region and City level.
 For use cases in which a high degree of location accuracy is required, you'll want to review the possibility of leveraging latitude and longitude coordinates as specified below.

 ## Tracking Geolocation (Latitude and Longitude)